opf/openproject/docs/installation-and-operations/configuration/environment/README.md

 In case you want to use environment variables, but you have no easy way to set them on a specific system, you can use the [dotenv](https://github.com/bkeepers/dotenv) gem.
 It automatically sets environment variables written to a .env file for a Rails application.

+Please be aware that **only those variables shall be edited which are documented** as not everything is meant to be configured or bend.

 ### Nested values